CyberWarrior5466/nea/report/report.md

 | EOF        |                       |

-**Abstract Syntax Tree**

 Looking in the table, the scanner has produced 18 separate tokens including an EOF (End Of File) token.
 The variable `i` also given a special IDENTIFIER token.
-We can use a hashmap  data structure to store the value of `i` as it is incremented at the end of the for loop, so that it is printed correctly on the fifth line.
+This table is all that is needed for the next stage, parsing.

 **Parsing**

 The next step is parsing, where we convert the alphabet of tokens into expressions.
 This will be modelled using an as an Abstract Syntax Tree (AST).
 This nesting of the nodes inside a tree allows us to represent the nesting or or `FOR` and `IF` blocks.
 As well as correctly defining the order of operations of expressions following BIDMAS.

 To do this the parser could use two possible methods to recognize the start and end of out `FOR` and `IF` blocks.
 Method 1 involves counting indentation levels which would require our scanner to emit INDENT tokens matching tab character or spaces.
 This can be complicated and erroneous where the user inconsistently mixes tabs and spaces.
 However, it would make the use of `ENFOR` and `ENDIF` keywords optional.
-To do this the parser could use two possible methods to recognize the start and end of out `FOR` and `IF` blocks.
-Method 1 involves counting indentation levels which would require our scanner to emit INDENT tokens matching tab character or spaces.
-This can be complicated and erroneous where the user inconsistently mixes tabs and spaces.
-However, it would make the use of `ENFOR` and `ENDIF` keywords optional.

 The second method is completely ignoring the indentation and only looking at the `ENDFOR` and `ENDIF` to determine the end of our `FOR` and `IF` blocks.
-This is simpler and less error-prone as it makes leading spaces or tab optional, but the user can still include them for readability.
+This is simpler and a lot easier to implement as we can make leading spaces and tabs insignificant, but the user can still include them for readability.
 Therefore, this is the design i'll chose to use.

 That aside, after parsing our AST looks like this:

 ![](assets/syntax_tree_edit.svg)

+**syntax tree**

 During this stage the parser performs syntactic analysis, mapping tokens to `WHILE` and `IF` The parser sees a `WHILE` token so it knows what follows has to be a condition.
 Every statement thereafter is nested inside of the `WHILE` block until the parser sees the `ENDWHILE` token, A Tree data structure to represent the order of operations.
 The final stage is interpreting this tree.

 The tree is interpreted from the leaves to the root.
-The source doe is made up of two statements.
+The source node is made up of two statements.
 The first is the variable declaration `i <- 1` and the next is the `WHILE` loop.
 The while loop is then made of the condition `i <= 5` and two statements.
 The two statements are the `IF` statement and another assignment `i <- i + 1`.
 The `IF` statement also consists of a condition `i = 3`, only a single `=` and not a double `==`.
 This is because an `<-` is used as the assignment operator, and so the comparison operator hence is a single equal sign, compared to other languages.
 The `IF` statement has a then and else branch each consisting of a single `OUTPUT` statement.
 Each construct like the `WHILE` and the `IF` can nest any amount of statements.

 A symbol table is used to keep track of the `i` variable as its value changes throughout the program.
 From here instead of traversing the tree and emitting byte code, we'll take a simpler but less efficient approach and run the python equivalent for each statement.
 So the `OUTPUT` is then mapped to the python `print()` statement.

-## Language syntax
+## Language grammar

 Backus-naur (BNF) is useful notation for describing the grammar of languages.
 BNF is a series of rules, consisting of a head and a body making up a production.
 The head is on the LHS of the `'::='` and the body is on RHS of the `'::='`.
 A rule can either be *terminal* or *non-terminal*.
 A *terminal* production matches string literals, number literals or tokens.
 A *non-terminal* production matches other rules.

 Note: keywords are case insensitive so `PRINT` or `print` or any other casing is perfectly valid.
 Although this gives the user less options for valid variable names, this gives the language more flexibility in the valid source code it accepts.
-Each BNF statement will be accompanied by a syntax diagram, for a clearer explanation.
+Each BNF statement will be accompanied by a syntax diagram also known as a railroad diagram, for a clearer explanation.

-Moreover the meta-characters `(*)`,  `(?)` and `(|)` will be used.
+The meta-characters `(*)`,  `(?)` and `(|)` are used.
 The `(*)` means zero or more, the `(?)` means zero or one and the `(|)` means or.

 `<program> ::= <declarations> "EOF"`